Wilhelm Raabe Literature Prize

 The Wilhelm Raabe Literature Prize (Wilhelm Raabe-Literaturpreis) is a German literary award established in 2000 by the city of Braunschweig and the radio broadcaster Deutschlandradio.
-It is named after the 18th-century writer Wilhelm Raabe and is awarded for an individual work.
-The prize sum is 30,000 euro, making it one of the most significant German literary awards after the Georg Büchner Prize and the Joseph-Breitbach-Preis.
+It is named after the 19th-century writer Wilhelm Raabe and is awarded annually for a narrative work written in German.
+Until 2010, the prize was awarded every two years.
+The prize sum is €30,000, making it one of the most significant German literary awards after the Georg Büchner Prize, the Joseph-Breitbach-Preis, and the Siegfried Lenz Prize.